SamSamhuns/ml_neural_network_implementation/README.md

 ```

 ## 2) A neural network
 It a collection of neurons that are connected together.
+A **Deep Neural Network** is a network with multiple hidden layers.

 <img src='img/simple_neural_network.png' />